Chapter 44: BWV 85, BWV 108 and BWV 87, each commencing with a bass aria.

 The theme of the work is repentance and contrition.
 The seriousness associated with these aspirations is conveyed in a number of ways, not least by the instrumentation, bassoon, oboes and oboe da caccia added to the usual strings and continuo.
 No flute, trumpet or horns here to lift the spirits!

 The opening aria is powerfully minor and sombre in tone, the three oboes doubling the upper string parts.
-The attitude is accusatory with Christ complaining that until now nothing had been requested in His Name.
-It seems as if we are to have a ritornello or even a da capo aria, but nothing so traditional for the words of Christ!
+The attitude is accusatory, with Christ complaining that until now nothing had been requested in His Name.
+It seems as if we are to have a ritornello movement or even a da capo aria, but nothing so traditional for the words of Christ!
 Once the bass voice enters there are no instrumental episodes; nor is there even a repetition of the introductory theme at the end.
 In fact the proportions are quite odd in that the introduction comprises a third of the complete movement!

 What we have, then, is a short but uncompromising arioso in which the strings and oboes set the seriousness of the mood for Christ's direct and unambiguous warning.